-The Timiskaming sediments are intruded by syenite porphyries and lamprophyre dykes and sills.
+The Timiskaming sediments are intruded by fractionated alkalic rocks which include augite syenite, feldspatic syenite and syenite porphyry in the form of dykes and sills.
 Alkali stocks have intruded the Timiskaming Group and the supracrustal assemblage along the south margin of the synclinorium.
 Matachewan diabase dykes trending north-northeast cut all rocks in the area.
 (Figure 3)